How to Create a Responsive Document Viewer That Works on Every Device

 }

-Step 3: Download and Check the Responsive HTML
+Step 3: Download and Examine the Responsive HTML

 curl -v "https://api.groupdocs.cloud/v2.0/viewer/storage/file/viewer/sample_docx/sample_page_1.html" \